Daigo Fukuryū Maru: Responsibility and remembrance

 The US government refused to disclose the fallout's composition due to "national security", as the fallout's isotopic ratios — namely a percentage of uranium-237 — could reveal the design of the Castle Bravo device through radio-chemical analysis.
 For instance, Joseph Rotblat may have deduced the staging nature of the device by studying the ratio and presence of tell-tale isotopes present in the fallout.
 As of 1954, the Soviet Union had not yet been successful with thermonuclear staging and such information could have assisted in their development of a thermonuclear weapon.
 Lewis Strauss, the head of the AEC, issued several denials that claimed the United States were not to blame.
 He also hypothesized that the lesions on the fishermen's bodies were not caused by radiation but by the chemical action of the caustic burnt lime that is produced when coral is calcined, and that they were inside the danger zone.
-He told President Eisenhower's press secretary that the Daigo Fukuryū Maru may have been a "red spy outfit", commanded by a Soviet agent intentionally exposing the ship's crew and catch in order to embarrass the USA and gain intelligence on the test's device.
+He told President Eisenhower's press secretary that the Daigo Fukuryū Maru may have been a "red spy outfit", commanded by a Soviet agent intentionally exposing the ship's crew and catch in order to embarrass the US and gain intelligence on the test's device.

 Later, the United States expanded the danger zone and it was revealed that in addition to the Daigo Fukuryū Maru, many other fishing boats were in the expanded zone at the time.
 It is estimated that about one hundred fishing boats were contaminated to some degree by fallout from the test.
 Despite denials by Lewis Strauss concerning the extent of the claimed contamination of the fish caught by Daigo Fukuryu Maru and other ships, the FDA later imposed rigid restrictions on tuna imports.